Registration of marriage

-You cannot get your civil marriage certificate until the marriage is registered.
+You cannot get your marriage certificate until your marriage is registered.

-Marriages of Irish citizens abroad are registered in the country where they occur.
-The General Register Office (central civil repository for records relating to births, deaths and marriages in Ireland) has no function in the registration of marriages of Irish citizen(s) that take place abroad, or in advising on such marriages.
-Marriages that take place outside the State are not normally registered in Ireland, except in very specific circumstances laid down in Section 2 of the Marriages Act 1972.
-This means only marriages consisting solely of a religious ceremony, conducted in the département of Hautes Pyrénées, France before 1973 between couples where both or either partner was an Irish citizen on the day of the marriage had to be registered in Ireland.
-All other marriages that take place abroad do not need to be registered in Ireland.
+Marriages of Irish citizens abroad are normally registered in the country where they occur.
+The General Register Office (central civil repository for records relating to births, deaths and marriages in Ireland) has no role in the registration of marriages of Irish citizen(s) that take place abroad, or in advising on such marriages.
+Marriages that take place outside the State are not registered in Ireland.

 Your foreign marriage certificate will usually be accepted for official purposes in Ireland where you need to show evidence that you are married.
 If the certificate is in a foreign language, you must provide an official translation or a translation from a recognised translation agency.

 There is no fee charged for the registration of a marriage, or for the correction of errors on a marriage certificate.
 Fees are charged for copies of certificates.